pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 Instructions and help are shown in the status bar at the bottom of the window.

+**Tutorial**

+On first startup, a tutorial is shown.
+The tutorial can also be activated from the *Help* menu.

 **Navigation**

 There are two navigation modes, *normal* and *fixed*.
 In *normal* mode the